 7. Create Pins for Every Post On Your Blog

-Make sure to save the pin you made for your blog post to your relevant Pinterest boards, groups and of course schedule it to your Tailwind Tribes too.
+Make sure to save the pin you made for your blog post to your relevant Pinterest boards and groups.
+Of course, don’t forget to schedule it to your Tailwind Tribes too.
 Plus, also pin all the other images for the post as well.

-Pinterest likes original content rather than the same pins being repeated, so try and create 2 or 3 Pinterest images for each post.
+It’s important to keep in mind that Pinterest likes original content rather than the same pins being repeated.
+So, try and create 2 or 3 Pinterest images for each post.
 That way you have more than one image to share to promote the blog post on Pinterest.

 8. Captions and Hashtags, are they needed?

 I’m sure opinions differ as to whether using captions and hashtags is necessary or not.
 I usually stick to very brief captions, mostly I just use descriptive hashtags in the captions.
-For example, if it’s a pin of Korean skincare, I will add the hashtags #koreanskincare #skincare to the caption of the pin.
+If it’s a pin of Korean skincare, I will add the hashtags #koreanskincare #skincare to the caption.
 You can use up to 20 hashtags but I never do though.
-I limit hashtags to between 2-4 and keep it as specific and descriptive as possible.
+I limit hashtags to between 2-4 and keep them as specific and descriptive as possible.
 So, my advice for this is just to try it and see what works for you.

 9. Lastly, Have fun & Enjoy Using Pinterest

-When you are building traffic to your blog with Pinterest it’s important to make sure you still enjoy the platform and actually have fun using it too.
+When you are building traffic to your blog with Pinterest it’s important to make sure you still enjoy the platform.
+Plus, you still want to have fun using it too.
 Don’t just schedule all your pins and nothing else.
-Make sure to spend a few minutes in the day when you have time and just browse through pins and save some that you love to your relevant boards.
+Make sure to spend a few minutes each day when you have time to browse through pins that you enjoy.
+That way you can also save some that you love to your relevant boards.
 You don’t have to spend ages doing this.
 As little as 5 mins once or twice a day is more than sufficient.
-This way you will have other content besides your own and it keeps a nice balance of original content and repins.
+This way you will have other content besides your own; so it keeps a nice balance of original content and repins.
 It’s always about balance.

 So there you go, that is everything I have learnt whilst using Pinterest to drive traffic to my blog.
 I hope you find it useful.
-Don’t expect results overnight though, it does take time but hopefully, you will start to see an increase fairly soon after implementing these.
+Don’t expect results overnight though, it does take time to see results.
+Hopefully, you will start to see an increase fairly soon after implementing these.